-During the Company's last fiscal year, there were four regular meetings of the Board of Directors and one special meeting, and the Board took action by unanimous written consent on thirteen occasions.
+Each director is expected to make a reasonable effort to attend all meetings of the Board, applicable committee meetings, and the Annual Meeting of Shareholders.
+All Directors attended the 2003 Annual Meeting.
+During the Company's last fiscal year, there were four regular meetings of the Board of Directors, and the Board took action by unanimous written consent on nine occasions.
 Each of the incumbent directors attended 100% of the aggregate number of meetings of the Board of Directors and meetings of committees which they were eligible to attend.
+During fiscal 2003, the Board met in executive sessions, without the presence of management, on two occasions.